 _Abir Gasmi and Anna Gabai

-Dialogues is a place for being vocal.
+Sumac Dialogues is a place for being vocal.
 Here, authors and artists get together in conversations, interviews, essays and experimental forms of writing.
 We aim to create a space of exchange, where the published results are often the most visible manifestations of relations, friendships and collaborations built around Sumac Space.
-SUBSCRIBE NOW TO STAY CURRENT.
+If you would like to share a collaboration proposal, please feel free to write us.
+We warmly invite you to follow us on Instagram and to subscribe to our newsletter and stay connected.

 The post Calvino: Beyond The Visible—Abir Gasmi and Anna Gabai appeared first on Sumac Space.